CamTHz/CamTHz.GitHub.io/catsper_tutorial.md

 #### Peak Base Tab
 Under the “Peak Base” tab, the user can ask Catsper to find the peak on the frequency domain spectrum and plot the y-axis values where the peak is found against the data set number.
+The user can find the <b>algorithm</b> Catsper uses to find peaks <a href="https://camthz.github.io/catsper_function_ref.html#data-manipulation"><b>here</b></a>.

 The user needs to define the minimum peak prominence (default value “0”), lower frequency limit (default value “1 THz”) and the number of peaks (default value “1”).
 Then, by clicking the “REARRANGE DATA” button, Catsper will locate the peaks above the chosen frequency limit.